 Festival of choice?
 Jamie Oliver and Alex James' The big Feastival

 And….
 If you were a jacket, what kind of jacket would you be?

 An Acne Velocite sherling jacket, warm and stylish!

-Thanks so much to Kerry for giving us a little insight into her wonderful home, for more Blogger of the Month Inspiration head HERE to see our other zeitgeist interviews and to find out how Kerry styled our lovely items and her other fave FBC picks, head over to her blog HERE.
+Thanks so much to Kerry for giving us a little insight into her wonderful home.
+To find out how Kerry styled our lovely items and her other fave FBC picks, head over to her blog here.